Generalization of the simplicial depth: no vanishment outside the convex hull of the distribution support: Generalization of the simplicial depth

 \section{Generalization of the simplicial depth}

-The simplicial depth \citep{Liu-1990} of a point $x \in \mathbb{R}^p$ with respect to a distribution $P$ on $\mathbb{R}^p$ is $d(x; P) = \int \mathbf{I}( x \in \triangle[x_{1},\dots,x_{p+1}]) dP(x_1) \cdots dP(x_{p+1}),$ with $\triangle[x_1, \dots, x_{p+1}]$ denoting the closed simplex with vertices on $x_1, \dots, x_{p+1}$ and $\mathbf{I}$ the indicator function.
-The objective of this section is to modified the simplicial depth in a manner that the depth value of the points in $\mathbb{R}^p$ that are outside the convex hull of the support of $P$ is not necessarily zero.
-We pursue it in two different manners: Definition \ref{sigma:simplicial:depth:dependent:vertices} uses an enlargement of the simplex and Definition \ref{sigma:simplicial:depth:independent:vertices} computes the simplicial depth with respect to a transformation of the original distribution with respect to which the depth is evaluated.
-This transformation is introduced below in Definition \ref{Psigma}.
+The objective of this section is to modify the simplicial depth, in \eqref{S}, in a manner that the points in $\mathbb{R}^p$ that are outside the convex hull of the support of $P$ do not necessarily have depth value zero, when the depth is computed with respect to $P.$ We pursue it in two different manners: Definition \ref{sigma:simplicial:depth:dependent:vertices} uses an enlargement of the simplex and Definition \ref{sigma:simplicial:depth:independent:vertices} computes the simplicial depth with respect to a transformation of the original distribution with respect to which the depth is evaluated.

-\begin{definition} Given $\sigma> 1$, the simplex enlarged \emph{$\sigma$-simplicial depth} of a point $x \in \mathbb{R}^p$ with respect to a distribution $P$ on $\mathbb{R}^p$ is
+\begin{definition} Given $\sigma> 0$, the simplex enlarged \emph{$\sigma$-simplicial depth} of a point $x \in \mathbb{R}^p$ with respect to a distribution $P$ on $\mathbb{R}^p$ is